Pendersleigh & Sons' Official Map of Los Feliz

 THE LOS ANGELES BREAKFAST CLUB & RANCHO RIVERSIDE

 The Los Angeles Breakfast Club in the 1930s Spade Cooley at Riverside Rancho

 In 1925, the oldest eating club in Los Angeles was established in Los Feliz, the Los Angeles Breakfast Club.
 At first the secretive and originally fraternal organization met at Riverside Rancho, which was also a major venue for Western Swing and country acts like Spade Cooley, Ferlin Husky, Marty Robbins, Tex Williams, Jerry Lee Lewis, Speedy West and many others.
 The Los Angeles Breakfast Club later moved to a location in Atwater Village and after the venue closed it was burned down by the fire department as part of a 1959 training exercise.
 Then, in 1961 (the same year former headliner Cooley stomped his wife to death), the Friendship Auditorium was built almost on the same spot and the breakfast club returned.
 85 years after it was established, the ham 'n' eggs-worshipers still perform their bizarre breakfast rituals every Wednesday morning.

 The so-called "Jaws House" is a residence built in 1926 by Lloyd Wright.
-It supposedly resembles the gaping open mouth of a great white shark but is built in the Mayan revival style popular, for a second, with Wright's more famous father.
+It supposedly resembles the gaping open mouth of a great white shark but is built in the Mayan revival style popular, for a time, with Wright's more famous father.
 From 1945 through 1951 the house was owned by Dr. George Hodel, one of many suspects in the Black Dahlia murder.
 The house is depicted as the home of Ava Gardner in Martin Scorsese's Leonardo DiCaprio vehicle, The Aviator.